Vibe Coding for PMs

 brew doctor

-If it says "Your system is ready to brew," you're done with the hardest part!
+If it says "Your system is ready to brew," you are officially done with the hardest part!
+Any other messages are usually just "housekeeping" suggestions you can ignore.

 2